DrValani/DrValani.github.io/pages/info.md

 ---
 layout: page
 title: "About"
-subheadline: "Why another Jekyll Theme?"
+subheadline: "Why this blogging site?"
 show_meta: false
-teaser: "Since years I am programming and designing websites.
-I love to work with open source tools and learn via code from others.
-This time I want to try to give something back..."
+teaser: "Mainly to share my thoughts and document the practices that have helped/hindered me along the way... "
 permalink: "/info/"
 header:
     image_fullwidth: "header_drop.jpg"
 ---
-...and learn at the same time.

-*Feeling Responsive* is my first theme which I let into the world.
-It's built on work and knowledge of others.
-While I am still designing it, you read about whats behind this theme in the – *hopefully* – near future.
+...and while this site is very much a work in progress, I hope to iteratively add more useful content

 ## Features

-* Responsive Gallery, Videos, Grid, Typography,...
-* 100% GitHub Pages friendly
-* Easy editable navigation, footer and social media links
-* Language Ready – just translate one file.
-* Lots of possibilities to customize it to your needs
-* Lots of different headers
-* Various post formats to let your content shine
-* Uses Jekyll 3.0
-* Multiple possibilities to use images in different ways
+* What not to do when programming in academic environment...
-* Fine typography
+* Best agile practices
+* Best software development practices
+* TDD approach to learning new features to any programming language
+* Being able to view my phd results as animations
+* Description of my PhD

-## I got inspired by...
+## I was inspired and helped by...

-[Michael Rose][1] and his fabulous [themes for jekyll][2].
-Authors of [A List Apart][4] and [Smashing Magazine][5] since 2002.
-[GitHub][6] and how they built such a habitat for cooperation worldwide.
-[Automattic][3] and how they built a fantastic community around WordPress.
-And many, many more...
+my colleague [John Nye][8] to build this website.
+Thank you for breaking the mental barriers I had around creating a blog.
+Also for kicking me off with Jekyll.

+## Website template

-Please make *Feeling Responsive* yours and if you like it, please link back to my homebase <a href="http://phlow.de/">Phlow</a>.
-That would be awesome.
+I used *Feeling Responsive*, and you can make it yours and if you like it, please link back to <a href="http://phlow.de/">Phlow</a>.

-#### Since then, fork it!
+#### Thanks for reading

-Yours sincerelly, [Moritz »mo.« Sauer][7]
+Yours sincerelly, Yogendra Valani

  [1]: http://mademistakes.com/about/